gpavanb1/SplitFVM/README.md

 # Advance in time or to steady state
 s.evolve(dt=0.1)
 iter = s.steady_state()

+# Visualize
+draw(d)
 ```

 ## Whom to contact?

 Please direct your queries to [gpavanb1](http://github.com/gpavanb1)
 for any questions.

+## Acknowledgements

+Special thanks to [Cantera](https://github.com/Cantera/cantera) and [WENO-Scalar](https://github.com/comp-physics/WENO-scalar) for serving as an inspiration for code architecture